rgunnar/openssl-lab/chapter08/README.md

 `openssl % openssl ec -in ec_key.pem -pubout -out ec_key.pub.pem`

+This command will read the private key in file ec_key.pem and store the public key in the file ec_key.pub.pem.

-This file can be used to create a CSR, see [Chapter 03](../chapter03/README.md)
+This public key file can for instance be used to create a CSR, see [Chapter 03](../chapter03/README.md)

 A certificate created with these elliptic curve parameters will have a refernce (OID) to the curve in the certificate, for instance: